jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 ### DNT, LMT and App Tracking Transparency Guidance

-For iOS 14 and above, the 'DNT' and 'LMT' parameters will be informed by the 'ATTS' status, where
+(Pending iOS 14 Golden Master) For iOS 14 and above, the 'DNT' and 'LMT' parameters will be informed by the 'ATTS' status, where
 * "DNT" or "LMT" = 1 when "ATTS" = 0, 1, 2
 * "LMT" or "DNT" = 0 when "ATTS" = 3